Optum/faas-swagger/swagger-as-function/Readme.md

-# Swagger as openfaas functions
+# faas-swagger as Openfaas function

 You can deploy this utility as a openfaas function